 Most systems have underlying deep learning models to learn NLG techniques, such as:

-which are probably the most commonly used techniques.
+These are the most commonly used techniques.

 In this case, text structuring places the adjective behind the noun instead of leading to a sentence such as "This is not a cool woman."

-Now imagine if we switched the underlying data.
+Now, imagine if we switched the underlying data.
 We could switch up tenses, the amount of nouns and adjectives and much more, while the generated text would still be grammatically correct due to our NLG techniques.

 Possible outputs might be:

 The advantage: grammatically correct text generations.

 The prerequisite: available structured data.

 NLG can be used in many different ways.
 Based on our experience, the most business value can be generated by using NLG as: